ThomasRhysEvans/ukrn-tre-opendataworkshop/_episodes/text-lesson_1.md

 ---
 ## Markdown

+Hello everyone!
+Welcome to the start of this workshop on Data Sharing!

 The text in these episodes is written in markdown.
 The **Workshop Builder** has a markdown editor, so it should not be _too difficult_ to edit the text to suit your requirements.